jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 > [!WARNING]
 > For **Jasper Lake** and **Elkhart Lake** chips (such as `N5095`, `N6005` and `J6412`), Low-Power encoding **must** be enabled.
+> There's a known kernel issue on these chips in **linux 5.15** that comes with Ubuntu 22.04 LTS preventing you from using Low-Power.
+You may need to upgrade kernel for this.
 > The linux-firmware support is **not included** in Ubuntu 20.04.3 LTS.
 > Any Ubuntu from 21.10 **does include** the required drivers.